oktadev/ionic-jhipster-starter/README.md

     allowed-origins: "http://localhost:8100"
 ```

-The emulator runs on port 8080, so you will need to change your backend to run on a different port (e.g., 9080) when running ionic cordova emulate.
+The emulator runs on port 8080, so you will need to change your backend to run on a different port (e.g., 9080) when running `ionic cordova emulate`.
 Port 8080 is specified in the following files:

 ```
 {jhipster-project}/src/main/resources/config/application-dev.yml